Yves Saint Laurent Kouros Eau De Toilette Tonique 2014

 A darker, warmer flanker with notes of eucalyptus, incense, and benzoin.

-Kouros Eau d''Ete Yves Saint Laurent
+Kouros Eau d'Ete Yves Saint Laurent

 Previous summer editions with slightly different fresh compositions.